kolja/PiPicoWorkshop/Curriculum.md

 - Let's get an external LED to blink
 	- Electronic circuits, + and - , how the Breadboard is wired up
 	- LED's need a limiting resistor.
 What gives?
+	- How to calculate the Ohm value for the limiting resistor
+	- determining the resistor by looking at the colourful stripes [[farbcodes.png]]
+	- measuring the resistance with a multimeter
 - Start working on a traffic light

 # day 3